onzyone/cis/README.md

 ## Description

-This module will implement the CIS benchmark standards found on https://www.cisecurity.org/cis-benchmarks/ page.
+This module will implement the CIS benchmarks for security located on the cis webpage https://www.cisecurity.org/.

 The current version and OS's implemented: